Close Banner

 Disney World and Universal Orlando Resort (if that’s also on your must-see list) are much larger properties than their West Coast counterparts.
 Even the ride exits are much longer than the Disneyland versions.
 The same rides may have larger footprints too!
 You’ll notice the castle is bigger and the hub and lands have more space to them.
 That also means you’ll be getting your steps in, so wear good walking shoes.

-Disney Genie+ and Lightning Lane at Disney World
+Disney Lightning Lanes at Disney World

 Virtual Queues